myzhang1029/slib/README.md

  > make install
  ```
 Otherwise you can use configure or CMake
-Just like usual GNU softwares do.
+Just like usual GNU software do.

 This autoconf-like script should run on all POSIX systems, supporting GNU make and BSD make as far as I know:
 ```shell